This factsheet is for people who owe an amount of money to someone as a result of a judgment made against them by the Magistrates’ Court.

 What is an attachment of earnings order?

 An attachment of earnings order is a Court order that allows for your employer to have money taken out of your wages and paid to your creditor until the debt has been paid off.
-A creditor who wishes to apply for an attachment of earnings order must send you a form, which you must complete.
-The form includes details of where you work, how much you earn weekly and whether the employment is ongoing.
+A creditor who wishes to apply for an attachment of earnings order must send you a Form 72C, which you must complete.
+The Form 72C includes details of where you work, how much you earn weekly and whether the employment is ongoing.

-A hearing will then take place (conducted by a Magistrate or a Registrar), and the Court will decide how much (if any) should be taken out of your wages and paid to your creditor.
+A hearing will then take place (conducted by a Registrar), and the Court will decide how much (if any) should be taken out of your wages and paid to your creditor.

 A maximum of 20% of your pay (after tax) can be taken out under the order, unless the Court determines otherwise.
 In determining the amount to be deducted, the Court will consider all the information.